inwx/ansible-collection/plugins/docs/dns-module-documentation.md

             type: int
             sample: 3600
 api_response:
-    description: A dictionary containing the API response when an error occurrence.
+    description: A dictionary that contains the API response when an error has occurred.
     returned: failure
     type: str
 ```